wrmilling/homelab-infrastructure/k3s/README.md

 ## arm64

-My arm64 nodes includes the master node for the full cluster as well as a few worker nodes.
-My long term goal is to have core services run on the low power arm nodes and in the even of a power failure, allow for longer overall runtime with my UPS by shutting down the higher power x86_64 nodes and running network + arm nodes for a longer period of time.
+My arm64 nodes consists of three 8GB Raspberry Pi 4 worker nodes.
+My long term goal is to have core services run on the low power arm nodes and in the event of a power failure, allow for longer overall runtime with my UPS by shutting down the higher power x86_64 nodes and running network + arm nodes for a longer period of time.
 Please see the [arm64 README.md](arm64/README.md) for more information.

 ## Credits